tusharmoraye/Android_Voice_Controlled_Arduino_Bluetooth_Servo_Door_Lock/README.md

-# Android Voice Controlled Arduino Bluetooth Servo Door Lock
+# Voice Controlled Door Lock Using Android App

-It's a project on controlling the opening and closing of the door with android mobile.
-You can use buttons or voice commands to open or close the door.
+Project to control the door lock by giving commands from android app either by pressing button or by giving voice command.

 ## Getting Started

-Following project is based on [this project](https://www.youtube.com/watch?v=8gzh95w4Hmk).
-So check that out.
+This project is based on [this video](https://www.youtube.com/watch?v=8gzh95w4Hmk).
+So check it out.

 ### Prerequisites
 ```
 * Arduino UNO